Quantum Riemannian geometry of the discrete interval and q-deformation: Canonical metrics and QLC for and the half-line

-where the parameters are organised into four families with $n-2$ values each for $\sigma_i,\sigma_i'$ and $n-1$ values each for $\tau_i,\tau_i'$ as shown.
+where the $4(n-2)+2$ parameters are organised into four families with $n-2$ values each for $\sigma_i,\sigma_i'$ and $n-1$ values each for $\tau_i,\tau_i'$ as shown.
 The pattern here is that 2-steps in the same line just have one constant as do the back-and-forth steps at the ends where one can only step one way, but when one can go back-and-forth both to the left and to the right, $\sigma$ of one of these is a mixture of both possibilities.

-We provide a formal proof now that this is true for all $n$, considering the metric as background data and solving for the connection coefficients.
-We limit attention to metrics of the form (\ref{ghphi}) with $\phi_1,\cdots,\phi_{n-1}$ unknown and $\eps=\pm1$ arbitrary.
-Such an analysis for a 1-way graph line (which is not our case and cannot admit an invertible quantum metric) was in \cite[Exercise~8.1]{BegMa}.
-Indeed, it pays to consider the equations of `$A_\infty$' i.e. the natural numbers $\Bbb N$ as a discrete half-line and obtain any $A_n$ of interest by truncation.
+We provide an inductive proof now that there is a QLC for all $n$, limiting attention to metrics of the form (\ref{ghphi}) with $\phi_1,\cdots,\phi_{n-1}$ initially unknown and $\eps=\pm1$ arbitrary, and solving for the connection coefficients.
+An easier analysis for a 1-way graph line (which is not our case and cannot admit an invertible quantum metric) was in \cite[Exercise~8.1]{BegMa}.
+In fact, it pays to consider the equations of `$A_\infty$' i.e. the natural numbers $\Bbb N$ as a discrete half-line and obtain any $A_n$ of interest by truncation.

-\begin{proposition} For any quantum metric on the natural numbers $\N$ described by $h_i,\phi_i$, there is a 1-parameter moduli of allowed direction coefficients and a 1-parameter family of QLCs as defined iteratively by
+\begin{proposition} For any quantum metric on the natural numbers $\N$ described by $h_i,\eps$, there is a 1-parameter moduli of allowed direction coefficients $\phi_i$ and a 1-parameter family of QLCs as defined iteratively by

 for arbitrary $\phi_1,\tau_1\ne 0$.
 The other connection coefficients are then given by

 Moreover, for $h_i,\phi_1$ real, the connection is $*$-preserving iff $|\tau_1|=1$. \end{proposition} \proof Writing out the equations for metric compatibility, these break down into groups of increasing vertex.
 The first group is